datalad-handbook/book/docs/glossary.rst

    Ubuntu
       A common Linux distribution. `More information here <https://ubuntu.com>`__.

+   UUID
+      Universally Unique Identifier.
+It is an identification number, formatted according to a specific standard, used for identifying information.
+Every DataLad dataset has a UUID that identifies a dataset as a whole across its entire history and flavors called :term:`Dataset ID`.
+Git-annex ass

    version control
       Processes and tools to keep track of changes to documents or other collections of information.